-The first quarter of 2017 was a strong start to the fiscal year with bookings exceeding \$5 million and the Company closing the quarter with an order backlog of \$20 million.
-In general we expect this booking trend to continue through 2017 however there can be a great variability from quarter to quarter given the various factors that can impact the timing of the receipt of an order.
-Bidding activity has been robust in the first four months of the year and the value of the Company's outstanding bids is at record highs.
+From a revenue perspective, the first quarter of 2018 was a modest start to the 2018 fiscal year with revenues of \$3.8 million compared to the \$8.5 in revenues recorded in the last quarter of 2017.
+The difference between the two quarters was largely due to the timing of project delivery's.
+Order bookings in the quarter continue to be strong, exceeding \$6 million, and the Company closed the quarter with an order backlog of \$22 million.
+In general we expect this booking trend to continue through 2018 however there can be a great variability from quarter to quarter given the various factors that can impact the timing of the receipt of an order.
+Bidding activity has been robust in the first four months of the year and the value of the Company's outstanding bids remain at or near record levels.
+We expect most of the order backlog to be delivered during the balance of 2018, however construction and projects delays that are beyond Biorem's control can significantly impact the timing of our deliveries and quarterly revenues reported.

-Business development activities are being ramped up in China, and while these activities will have minimal impact on 2017 revenues, we expect that they should result in a significant contribution to 2018 and beyond results.
+The Company continues to invest in business development in China, and while these activities will have only modest impact on 2018 revenues, we expect that they should result in a significant contribution to the results of fiscal 2019 and beyond.
+Modest increases in expenses related to these activities are planned for the balance of the year.